-This collection of Plato quotes reflect the insights and thinking of one of the smartest men in human history.
+This collection of Plato quotes reflects the insights and thinking of one of the smartest men in human history.
 In understanding the quotes from this great Greek philosopher, you have gained most of the life lessons you’ll ever need.

-Plato Quotes and Sayings
+Best Plato Quotes and Sayings

 1.)
 The beginning is the most important part of the work.